Tag Archives: TSA rules

 The Real ID Act is legislation that imposes much stricter measures on how people can obtain a state driver’s license and sets more thorough standards as to what will be displayed on the licenses.
 States have had to increase their standards to meet the federal standards for driver’s licenses to be considered REAL IDs.
 Why is this important to you and domestic travel?
 Because you need a federally approved driver’s license or similar ID to board a plane on or after May 7, 2025.

-If your driver’s license is not a Real ID on May 7, 2025, then here’s a workaround, assuming you have a passport you can use your passport as your ID to fly domestically since passports are federally issued documents.
+If your driver’s license is not a Real ID on May 7, 2025, then here’s a workaround, assuming you have a passport, you can use your passport as your ID to fly domestically since passports are federally issued documents.

 The Purpose of the Real ID